-- 16.1 Once the review process has been completed, the Independent Reviewer will present the draft report to the Learning and Development sub-group, who have the governance responsibility for all reviews.
+- 16.1 Once the review process has been completed, the Independent Reviewer will present the draft report to the Learning and Development Group, who have the governance responsibility for all reviews.
 The group will review the learning outcomes and suggested recommendations for improvement.
-The final draft report will be presented to the Statutory Safeguarding Partners and Independent Scrutineer/Chair for final sign off, before findings are shared with the wider multi-agency partnership group. - 16.2 The Learning and Development sub-group will be responsible for determining the improvement actions, which will then be recorded into an action plan.
-This plan will be regularly reviewed and monitored by the Learning and Development sub-group, who will also ensure that learning outcomes are embedded in the respective organisations.
-The actions will be incorporated into an exception report which will be monitored by the sub-group.
-The Chair of the sub-group will seek an explanation from relevant agencies in respect of outstanding actions and in accordance with the escalation process, will inform the relevant Head of Service in cases where actions are not completed three months beyond the specified deadline.
-The Chair of the sub-group will request confirmation of what action will be taken to rectify the matter.
-In cases where actions remain outstanding at six months beyond the original deadline, the Chair of the sub-group will inform the Chief Officer of the agency concerned and will seek information about what steps are being taken to complete the action.
+The final draft report will be presented to the Statutory Safeguarding Partners and Independent Scrutineer/Chair for final sign off, before findings are shared with the wider multi-agency partnership group. - 16.2 The Learning and Development Group will be responsible for determining the improvement actions, which will then be recorded into an action plan.
+This plan will be regularly reviewed and monitored by the Learning and Development Group, who will also ensure that learning outcomes are embedded in the respective organisations.
+The actions will be incorporated into an exception report which will be monitored by the Group.
+The Chair of the Group will seek an explanation from relevant agencies in respect of outstanding actions and in accordance with the escalation process, will inform the relevant Head of Service in cases where actions are not completed three months beyond the specified deadline.
+The Chair of the Group will request confirmation of what action will be taken to rectify the matter.
+In cases where actions remain outstanding at six months beyond the original deadline, the Chair of the Group will inform the Chief Officer of the agency concerned and will seek information about what steps are being taken to complete the action.
 An extension to the original deadline should only be agreed in exceptional circumstances and at the request of the Chief Officer.